The Bankrate promise

 With a potential recession looming and many Americans struggling to cover monthly expenses, it can be difficult to decide whether to focus on building your savings or trying to pay down high-interest debt before the economy gets more unstable.

 The answer depends on your current financial stability.
-If you are financially secure and have emergency savings, you should prioritize paying down high interest debt while the economy is more stable.
+If you are financially secure and have emergency savings, you should prioritize paying down high interest debt.
 This is especially true if you have a loan or line of credit with variable interest rates.

 If you are struggling to make ends meet or don’t have a stable income or an emergency fund, it is likely best to focus on saving.
 You should still make the minimum payments on your debts to avoid hurting your credit and accruing fees, but establishing an emergency fund is ultimately more important than paying down debt.